-I am typically in the office from 10:00-6:00 pm Monday - Thursday.
-I am not answering the phone or checking email/texts while I am in session.
+I am typically in the office from 10:00 am -6:00 pm CST Monday - Thursday.
+I am not answering the phone or checking email/text while I am in session.
 I can be hard to reach for that reason.
-If I offer you an appointment via email, I will hold that slot for a limited period of time [usually 2 hours].
-If I do not receive a response from you in that time-frame, that slot may be given to another patient.
+If I offer you an appointment via email, I will hold that slot for a limited time [usually 2 hours].
+If I do not hear back from you in that time-frame, that slot may be give to another patient.

-What should I do if I [or my child] have a potentially life-threatening emergency?
+What should I do if I have a potentially life-threatening emergency?

 As a private individual practitioner, wife and mother, I am not personally able to adequately provide 24/7 emergency coverage for your mental health care.
-If you cannot reach me: